butterstick-fpga/test-fixture-sw/README.md

 ```
 2. While holding BTN0 on the ButterStick plug it in, the LEDs should indicate that it's running.
 3. Press `space` and watch the example program load over USB.
-4. If this passes successfully then the ButterStick is ready to ship!
+4. Check if this completed correctly, and the ButterStick showing blue moving LEDs
+5. Ship!